 Odds are that I live thousands and thousands of miles away from you.
 We’ve never met, and most likely never will, and the truth is that you can read what I write simply because eight years ago I was stupid enough to think writing was easy.
 When I was proved wrong, I didn’t give up.

 I try to end my posts with a strong line.
-Tonight I’m just gonna quote Winston Churchill: If you’re going through hell, keep going.
+Today I’m just gonna quote Winston Churchill: If you’re going through hell, keep going.